frederic-perez/AmE-dictionary/data/dictionary.md

 __soften__ _v_ :two::mute:[sof~~t~~en]:hammer: _Smooths and softens dry skin with nourishing plant oils._
 __softly-softly__
 __soggy__ _adj_ :six: Very wet and soft. _Syn_ soft and wet, mushy _Soggy food on top letting off a gray steam._ _Soggy drink cups._ :es: empapado, esponjoso
-__soi-disant__ _adj_ :two: As claimed by and for yourself often without justification. _The self-styled `doctor' has no degree of any kind._ _Syn_ self-styled _I do not think either of these soi-disant friends is overflowing with love for the other._
+__soi-disant__ _adj_ :two: As claimed by and for yourself often without justification. _The self-styled `doctor’ has no degree of any kind._ _Syn_ self-styled _I do not think either of these soi-disant friends is overflowing with love for the other._
 __soignée__
 __soil__ _v_
 __soiled__